Tren de las Sierras

 Tren de las Sierras (technically known as the "A-1" branch of the General Belgrano Railway) is a 150.8 km regional rail line in Córdoba Province of Argentina.
-The line runs from Alta Córdoba to Cosquín, being currently operated by state-owned company Trenes Argentinos.
+The line runs from Alta Córdoba to Capilla del Monte, being currently operated by state-owned company Trenes Argentinos Operaciones.

 History

 The rail line was opened on July 2, 1889, to carry both, freight and passengers from Córdoba to Cruz del Eje, operated by British-owned company Córdoba North Western Railway.
 In 1901 it was taken over by Córdoba Central Railway which operated the branch until 1909 when the company was acquired by the Argentine State Railway.

 When the Juan Perón administration nationalised the whole railway network in 1948, the CNR became part of General Belgrano Railway, one of the six divisions of recently formed Ferrocarriles Argentinos.

 By the 1960s the line had its golden age when it carried a big number of passengers of Valle de Punilla, as well as tourists coming from the cities of Córdoba, Rosario and Buenos Aires at attractive prices.
 Nevertheless, the railway was closed in 1977.
 When the Government of Argentina led by Carlos Menem privatized all the railway lines in the early 1990s, the Córdoba-Cruz del Eje line was transferred to Córdoba Province.
 The Government of Córdoba stated that they could not finance the service.

 As part of a national railway privatisation plan, carried out under the presidency of Carlos Menem, a concession to operate the line was granted to local consortium Grupo Alcázar (that had previously operated the Córdoba Zoo and the Oscar Cabalén racetrack) that took over the railway in 1993 to operate it as a tourist service.
 Under the trade name "Aero Ruta", the consortium operated the line (also naming it Tren de las Sierras) from Córdoba to Capilla del Monte (100-km length) but services suddenly stopped in 2001.
 Three years later the Government of Córdoba revoked the contract of concession (by Provincial Decree n° 1274) blaming the concessionary for the bad conditions of the service and poor maintenance.

 In 2007 the Province transferred the line to the National Government.
 On August 10, 2007, the service was partially re-opened, only between cities of Rodríguez del Busto and La Calera.
 Private consortium Ferrocentral (formed by railway companies Ferrovías and Nuevo Central Argentino) was granted concession to operate the service.
 The trip took about 40 minutes, served by diesel-electric trains manufactured in Portugal and remodeled by Grupo Emepa in its workshops at Chascomús.

 In August 2007 the first phase of the project from Rodríguez del Busto to La Calera was re-opened to the public by Ferrocentral.
 The National Government invested $10 million to re-open the line.
 Projects also include to extend services to Cruz del Eje.

 One year later the rail line reached Cosquín via the "Quebrada of Bamba".